 But we can’t always take days off, of course.
 The good news is that there are special poses you can do to find relief from menstrual cramps and give your mind and body extra energy.

-It is known as Child’s pose and helps with back pain while relaxing the abdomen.
+This is known as child’s pose and helps with back pain while relaxing the abdomen.

-- Kneel on a mat, your knees separated at hip-width (or whatever is comfortable).
+- Kneel on a mat, your knees hip-width apart (or whatever is comfortable).

 - Lean forward, laying your arms down behind you and placing your hands past your glutes.

-- Rest your forehead (if you can) on the mat, or on a cushion if you can’t reach.
+- Rest your forehead (if you can) on the mat, or on a cushion if you can’t reach it.

 - Breathe slowly and deeply 10 times before getting up.